danielcarney96/task-app/README.md

 # Task board
-This is a Laravel 9 app using InertiaJS, React, Tailwind and PostgreSQL.
+This is a Laravel 9 app using InertiaJS, React, Tailwind and MySQL.

 ## Starting the project
 1. Checkout the project